Mariam Thalos, philosopher

 Welcome to my personal web page!

-I am a Distinguished Professor and Head of Department at the University of Tennessee, Knoxville.
+I am a Distinguished Professor of Philosophy at the University of Tennessee, Knoxville.
 After earning my Ph.D. from the University of Illinois at Chicago in 1993, I taught at the State University of New York at Buffalo, and then at the University of Utah, before joining the faculty of the University of Tennessee Department of Philosophy in 2018.

 I am primarily a Philosopher of Science, focusing on physical, decisional and human sciences, including formal decision and game theories, and now moving into adopting network models of human interaction.
 But I am also active on philosophical topics around practical reasoning, including action theory, phenomenology and theories of freedom.
 There is no one single key or unifying element to my work, but there is in it a general concern for resisting a tendency (in philosophy and elsewhere) to oversimplify via reductionist agendas.

 I conceive of the antithesis to reductionism as a positive view about the plurality of scales at which entities interact in the universe.
 This is the major theme of my monograph Without Hierarchy; The Scale Freedom of the Universe, (Oxford, 2013).